The stranger proclaims: To you, World, I refuse.

 The stranger proclaims: To you, World, I give.

-Transfusion occurs in subjective submersion.
-We are speaking here of the decomposition that precedes bioremediation.
 We are speaking here of the inalienable poverty that begets the stranger.

 Sunk in inalienable poverty, the stranger emerges fit for the clash with Hell.

 Decomposition with breathing is rich in results for the person and is of benefit to society.
 It places the practitioner in the teeming ruin where person and World intersect and transfuse.
-The soil of this ruin is brimming with the fungal mycelia that produce the electrifying flows—biological, psychological, mythological, narratological, ideological—that we call existence.
-We vigorously apply a fiction: What unfolds in the ruin of our practice is like the process of bioremediation, whereby, through organic decomposition, contaminants are eradicated from the soil.
-Be clear: remediation is not a metaphor for spiritualized purification.
-Think, rather, stimulation and augmentation of earth-incrusted organic matter.
+The soil of this ruin is flush with fungal mycelia generating the energetic flows—biological, psychological, mythological, narratological, ideological—that we call existence.

 That’s it.